orb-lang/qor/doc/md/core/debug.md

    Debug[k] = v
 end
 ```

-### debug\.findrefs\(val\)
+### debug.findrefs(val)

-Finds every instance of a given value, anywhere in the code\.
+Finds every instance of a given value, anywhere in the code.

-This is not intended to be fast, although much like anti\_G, it's practically
+This is not intended to be fast, although much like anti_G, it's practically
-instant\.
-But I wouldn't use it in a hot loop or anything like that\.
+instant.
+But I wouldn't use it in a hot loop or anything like that.

 ```lua
 local getupvalue, getinfo = assert(debug.getupvalue), assert(debug.getinfo)